-The different velocities of PO and PN (Fig. 6) suggest that both species trace different layers of the outflow cavity walls, which may have slightly different physical conditions.
-Observations have shown than oxygen- and nitrogen-bearing species behave very different in relatively cold regions of the ISM, in particular they differ on how they deplete onto dust grains (e.g. Caselli et al. 2017).
-At low temperatures (below 20 K) O-bearing species deplete significantly, while N-bearing species do not show evidence of depletion or freeze-out (e.g. Hily-Blant et al. 2010; Spezzano et al. 2017).
-Therefore, in the gas PN would survive better than PO in the coldest layers of the outflow cavity walls, those located farther away with respect to the protostar.
-In constrast, the closest layers of the cavity wall, more exposed to the protostellar heating and then with slightly higher temperatures, would favor the presence of PO (and SO).
+shown than oxygen- and nitrogen-bearing species behave very different in relatively cold regions of the ISM, in particular they differ on how they deplete on to dust grains (e.g. Caselli et al. 2017).
+At low temperatures (below 20 K), O-bearing species deplete significantly, while N-bearing species do not show evidence of depletion or freeze-out (e.g. Hily-Blant et al. 2010; Spezzano et al. 2017).
+Therefore, in the gas, PN would survive better than PO in the coldest layers of the outflow cavity walls, those located farther away with respect to the protostar.
+In contrast, the closest layers of the cavity wall, more exposed to the protostellar heating and then with slightly higher temperatures, would favour the presence of PO (and SO).
 This could explain the observed differences between the velocities of the O-bearing (PO and SO) and the N-bearing species (PN).
-We have seen that PN is more blueshifted than PO and SO in the P3, P4, P5 and P6 spots, which are located in the sourthern and blushifted cavity of the outflow.
+We have seen that PN is more blueshifted than PO and SO in the P3, P4, P5, and P6 spots, which are located in the southern and blueshifted cavity of the outflow.
 In an accelerating outflow, the higher velocity of PN with respect to the central position may indicate that PN is arising from a deeper (and thus colder) layer in the cavity walls, where O-bearing species are more depleted.

-The angular resolution of our ALMA maps ($\sim 2''$) is likely not high enough to resolve spatially these different regions in the cavity walls.
+The angular resolution of our ALMA maps ($\sim 2 \operatorname{arcsec}$) is likely not high enough to resolve spatially these different regions in the cavity walls.
 Fig. 5 does not show clear differences in the morphology of PO and PN towards the P3 and P4 spots.
 In the case of the P5/P6/P7 regions, as already mentioned, there is a difference in the spatial distribution of PO (that follows SO) and PN.
-The latter appears shifted towards the SE, i.e., farther from the protostar.
+The latter appears shifted towards the SE, i.e. farther from the protostar.
 As a consequence, this part of the cavity may be indeed colder than that traced by PO, in good agreement with the selective depletion scenario described before.
-However, the current data only allows to draw some speculative conclusions, and higher angular resolution observations are needed to test this hypothesis.
+However, the current data only allow to draw some speculative conclusions, and higher angular resolution observations are needed to test this hypothesis.

-4.2 The chemical thread of Phosphorus
+4.2 The chemical thread of phosphorus

-4.2.1 From the ISM of star-forming regions to Solar-system bodies
+4.2.1 From the ISM of star-forming regions to Solar system bodies

 We have described in the previous section how PO and PN can be synthesized in the ISM.
-We have seen that a massive star-forming region such as AFGL 5142 is a environment favorable for the formation of these P-bearing species, since it provides the two main physical agents required: protostellar shocks to sputter P from the dust grains and UV photons to trigger the photochemistry that forms PO and PN.
-The question now is to understand how this P reservoir that is available in the gas phase of a massive star-forming region can be incorporated to a planetary system similar to our Solar System.
+We have seen that a massive star-forming region such as AFGL 5142 is an environment favourable for the formation of these P-bearing species, since it provides the two main physical agents required: protostellar shocks to sputter P from the dust grains and UV photons to trigger the photochemistry that forms PO and PN.
+The question now is to understand how this P reservoir that is available in the gas phase of a massive star-forming region can be incorporated to a planetary system similar to our Solar system.
 In this sense, the comparison between the P-content of AFGL 5142 and that of the comet 67P/C-G can give us important clues.